octocompose/docs/content/en/docs/plugins.md

 ## Creating Custom Plugins

-OctoCompose supports custom plugins that extend its functionality:
+We support custom plugins that extend the functionality:

 ### Plugin Interface